 Man shows how to peel boiled egg in 10 seconds and the internet is losing its mind over this hack

-New Delhi, Jan 08: Having boiled egg with a pinch of salt and pepper but prepping for it is the most annoying part.
-However, here is an easy solution to all egg peeling woes.
+New Delhi, Jan 08: Having boiled egg with a pinch of salt and pepper is a great, portable snack.
+But prepping for it is the most annoying part because you'll know that peeling them can be a total pain.
+However, here is an easy solution to all your egg peeling woes.

 An interesting video that is going viral on various social media shows an easy way to peel a boiled egg in less than 10-seconds.
 The video has impressed netizens after it went viral and some called it as life changing.